 April 9, 1939: Judy was in New York for a personal appearance (see the photo of the marquee at Loew’s State) when she participated in the famous Easter Parade.
 Shown here behind Judy is Broadway star, Mary Martin.
 The woman seated directly behind Judy is unknown.
-Judy’s appearance lasted a couple of weeks before she returned to Los Angeles and MGM on April 30th to film some “Wizard of Oz” retakes and began filming “Babes in Arms” with Mickey Rooney.
+Judy’s appearance at Loew’s lasted a couple of weeks before she returned to Los Angeles and MGM on April 30th to film some retakes of Wizard of Oz and begin filming Babes in Arms with Mickey Rooney.

 April 9, 1940: Judy appeared on Bob Hope’s radio show, “The Pepsodent Show Starring Bob Hope” for NBC Radio.
 She sang “Say Si Si.”

 Listen to Judy singing “Say Si Si” from this broadcast here: http://www.thejudyroom.com/songs/Say%20Si%20Si.mp3

 April 9, 1940: Judy jokes.
 This is another example of the kind of light fodder that kept a star’s name in the public eye, usually released by the studio’s publicity departments.

 April 9, 1942: This photo was taken of Judy on the “Interior Nick’s Cafe” set while filming the title number for For Me And My Gal with Gene Kelly.
 Time called: 10 a.m.; dismissed: 6:05 p.m.
 Judy also posed for some publicity photos for the film.

 April 9, 1942: “Zing!
 Went The Strings Of My Heart” was one of the most requested songs whenever Judy performed live for the troops.

 April 9, 1943: Judy had another music rehearsal of “Embraceable You” for Girl Crazy.
 Time called: 10:00 a.m.; Judy arrived at 10:45 a.m.; dismissed: 5:00 p.m.